Player Evaluation Policy 25-26 (Halton Hills Minor Hockey)

 It will be important for players to check this system following each tryout.
 Coaches will use this system to communicate with players by either releasing or selecting players, as well, updating player line ups for exhibition games and any other important information players may need to know.

-What the Tryout Tracking system will show:
+What the Tryout Tracking system will show: "released" or "pending"

 Offer of Position